Witiko/doctoral-thesis/main.md

 \label{sec:competitions}

-↑ Even though the idea of digital mathematical libraries dates back to the 2002, it wasn't until ten years later until the first competitions of math information retrieval systems took place, see Figure \vref{fig:competitions}.
+↑ Even though the idea of digital mathematical libraries dates back to the 2002, it wasn't until ten years later until the first competitions[^81] of math information retrieval systems took place, see Figure \vref{fig:competitions}.

+ [^81]: Here and throughout the rest of the thesis, the term *competitions* is
+        used for its familiarity to the general audience instead of the more technically correct term *shared task evaluations*.

  /figures/competitions.tex

-During 2003--2015, thirteen *International Conference on Mathematical Knowledge Management (MKM)* [@asperti2003mathematical] have been held and provided the first opportunity for individuals and research groups interested in math information retrieval to meet and collaborate.
+During 2003--2015, thirteen *International Conferences on Mathematical Knowledge Management (MKM)* [@asperti2003mathematical] have been held that provided the first opportunity for individuals and research groups interested in math information retrieval to meet and collaborate.

-Since 2008, MKM was co-located with the *International Conference of Intelligent Computer Mathematics (CICM)*.
+Since 2008, MKM was co-located with the *International Conferences of Intelligent Computer Mathematics (CICM)*.
 During 2008--2011, a group of MKM attendees interested in digital mathematical libraries held a series of *Towards a Digital Mathematics Library* workshops